alephnode/alephnode/src/pages/11-tensorflow-js-experiment/index.md

 ---
-title: 'Dabbling in Machine Learning with TensorFlowJS'
+title: 'Predicting XX Using TensorFlowJS'
-date: '2019-07-31'
+date: '2019-07-30'
 ---

+--- Find cool dataset, linear regression example

 - best way to define a tensor: it's the representation of all the data we've compiled about the thing we want to predict.
 It's the weight, make, horsepower, price, and other factors that we use to predict mileage.